Muskan-Mangal/JS-Calculator/README.md

 # JS-Calculator
 Just a kick start project for Javascript.
 Nothing special is used in it.
 Simple calculator using HTML5, CSS, and basic JS.
+Basic start for learning JS.

 ## It contains: